Hydraulic Jacking Systems

 A hydraulic jack

 performs the same functions as any other type of jack.
 They can be used to lift vehicles, heavy equipment or other large weights to aid in mounting, moving or repairs.
-They can also be used for applications such as low-rise elevators and even smaller applications, such as dental chairs.
-The difference between these and other types of jacks, however, is that they use hydraulic principles to lift the weight more easily.

 How It Works